Zelenskyy brings Europe's top leaders with him to meet Trump on ending Russia's war

 European allies also have worked with Trump, reaching a deal in July for NATO allies to buy weapons from the U.S. for Ukraine.

-A Russian drone strike on Kharkiv, Ukraine's second largest city, killed six civilians late Sunday.
-Among the victims was a toddler and a 16-year-old, according to local officials.
-The strike also injured 20 people, including six children, authorities said.

-Ukraine's Air Force said Russia launched a total of four Iskander-M ballistic missiles and 140 Shahed and decoy drones across Ukraine overnight, of which 88 drones were intercepted or jammed.
+Putin spoke with the leaders of India, Brazil and South Africa Monday to discuss his meeting with Trump in Alaska, the Kremlin said.
+He also spoke with leaders in Central Asia and the president of Belarus, Alexander Lukashenko, it said.

 Kullab reported from Kyiv, Ukraine.
-Associated Press writers John Leicester in Le Pecq, France, Illia Novikov in Kyiv and Dasha Litvinova in Tallinn, Estonia, contributed.
+Associated Press writers Sylvie Corbet in Washington, John Leicester in Le Pecq, France, Illia Novikov in Kyiv and Dasha Litvinova in Tallinn, Estonia and Nicole Winfield in Rome, contributed.